diogoalmeidad/data-repository/09_google_tag_manager.md

 - Pieces of information that website stores on the browser like to identify user;
 - 1st party cookies: behalf of website itself | 3rd party cookie: another website like Google places a cookie on your website and then when the user continues to browse the web, those cookies will be available and read there.

+## Custom Javascript Variables
+- Needs to be an anonymous function, needs to return something;
+- Accessing elements on the website should be done on DOM Ready, not on container Loaded even though the value might show up there as well - wait until the website document is rendered;
+- Be careful with using querySelector if it's a long chain of CSS, because if one thing changes, it will break everything;
+- We can use the extension [GTM Variable Builder](https://chrome.google.com/webstore/detail/gtm-variable-builder/feeboihdgpananoagfmbohoogoncndba/related?hl=en)

 ## Server Side Tracking
 [Benefits](https://www.analyticsmania.com/post/introduction-to-google-tag-manager-server-side-tagging/):
 - Reduced loading time of page: Because there's only one script loaded and then sent to the server and then there the actual processing takes place (and sending the data to other platforms), leads to a lower loading time since there's not multiple scripts running;